crystalinnee/Trianthology-EN-Sugoi/README.md

  THIS IS LIKELY NOT A VERY GOOD TRANSLATION!
 I haven't proofread it entirely at the time of posting, this is a proof of concept.

-# Trianthology-EN
-WIP English Patch for the 07th Expansion Game "Trianthology" by Billy, the Analog vTuber Bass
+Based on the WIP English Patch for the 07th Expansion Game "Trianthology" by Billy, the Analog vTuber Bass, # Trianthology-EN.

 ## Installation